learnbyexample/learn_ruby_oneliners/ruby_oneliners.md

 1,2,3,4,5,6,7,8,9,10
 ```

-Return value of `system` or global variable `$?` can be used to act upon exit status of command issued.
+Return value of `system` or global variable `$?` can be used to act upon the exit status of the command issued.

 ```bash
 $ ruby -e 'es=system("ls word_anchors.txt"); puts es'